junxit/us-congress-bills-111/metadata.md

 - 2009-03-02 — Introduced in Senate
 - 2009-03-02 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S2638-2641)
 - 2009-03-02 — Sponsor introductory remarks on measure.
 (CR S2638)
+- 2009-03-20 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2009-04-01 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2009-10-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-88.
+- 2009-10-14 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-88.
+- 2009-10-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 179.